 — Mark Twain

-On Day Two I posted some of my metal abstracts created in color-shifting paints and hand-scribed orbs.
+On Day Two, I posted some of my metal abstracts created in color-shifting paints and hand-scribed orbs.

-Forever exploring my creative side, I enjoy painting abstract artworks on canvas, panel, and metal.
+Forever exploring my creative side, I enjoy painting abstract artworks on canvas, panels, and metal.
 From small to large, these colorful artworks are contemporary and dynamic.
 Each is a truly unique and exciting addition to any home. [ click here for more ]

-On Day Three I posted art from my Lifestyle Art (motorcycles, airplanes, and cars).
+On Day Three, I posted art from my Lifestyle Art (motorcycles, airplanes, and cars).

 Over the years I’ve created a selection of motorcycle paintings, automotive art, airplane paintings, and lifestyle art.
 Looking for something truly unique?
 I thoroughly enjoy collaborating with collectors to create personal artworks for their homes and offices.